codepks/LearningCPP/README.md

 int j = 3.5; // data lost: will be converted to int value 3 (fractional value 0.5 lost)
 ```

 NOTE : Althoug `int` to `double` is a safe conversion since `int` is a 4 bytes data type and `double` is a 8 bytes data type.
-But in some architectures where `int` is also 8 bytes it might be a loss conversion.
+But in some architectures where `int` is also 8 bytes it might be a loss conversion. <br>

+NOTE: In assembly language, for converting `int` to `float` value, the integer value is typically first extended or truncated to a specific size (e.g., 32-bit or 64-bit) if necessary, and then converted to a floating-point value.